VeduChess/Color-Game/README.md

 # Color Game

-First install Python and then open folder and open Color Game.exe file to use the game
+First install Python and then extract Color Game.exe on desktop and then open then folder and open Color Game.exe file to use the game